 Meena said as he let go of the needle and the scarf, caught a cigarette between his fingers, then proceeded to tell the story of a singer.

-Khader_he said_couldn't learn from college and wanted to learn his dream, but was baffled by an arranged marriage that lasted a year and gave birth to a life by its end.
+Khader_he said_couldn't continue college and wanted to live his dream, but was baffled by an arranged marriage that lasted a year and gave birth to a life by its end.
 His son_Mohammed_is now seven years old.
 He visits Diya's place every month on a weekend.

 "He once asked his mother about his father's orientation and she warned him of asking again.
 But I told him 'mithli' is not a curse word."